 If instalments continue to be rejected by your bank, we reserve the right to remove you from the Direct Debit scheme.

 Information gathered will be held by Fife Council on electronic computer records to manage your account.
 Fife Council has a duty to protect the funds it administers and for this purpose may use the information you have provided to assist in the prevention and detection of fraud.

 All collection use and storage of personal information will be in accordance with the Data Protection Act 1998.
 Telephone calls may be recorded for training purposes and the protection of public funds.
-Data matching involves comparing computer records held by Fife Council against other computer records held by the Council or other body.
+Data matching involves comparing computer records held by the Fife Council against other computer records held by the Council or other bodies.
 This is usually personal information.
 Fife Council may share the information that you have provided with other bodies for the purpose of prevention and detection of fraud.
 Further information is available on the website www.fife.gov.uk/privacy